sauce-consultants/ember-liquid-sauce/README.md

 ## Usage

-[Define a liquid-fire transition](https://ef4.github.io/liquid-fire/#/transition-map) using any of the four named reveal transitions:
+[Define a liquid-fire transition](https://ef4.github.io/liquid-fire/#/transition-map) using any of the eight named reveal transitions:

 ```javascript
 // app/transitions.js